narengan/cis/cli/cli-pagerule.md

                            }
                        ]
                    }

    -j, --json-file  A file contains input JSON data.

+   -i, --instance   Instance name.
+If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.

    -o, --output     Output the result as JSON style to a file.
 If not set, will output the result to terminal.

 #### Output Message:

    * page rule id
    * target
    * priority
    * status
    * actions table (columns as below):
        * action ID
        * action value